-These Tweets About Sniffles, A Foster Dog Without A Nose, Are Filled With Support For The Pup
+Sniffles, A Florida Foster Dog Without A Nose, Has Completely Captured The Internet's Heart

 If you know me at all, you're most likely aware of the fact that I'm a sucker for anything dog-related.
 Puppy videos are my literal vice, and for real — those Sarah McLachlan commercials will make me cry until the end of time.
 And it seems as though Twitter feels exactly the same way, based on these tweets about Sniffles, a foster dog without a nose, who was saved in Orlando, Florida.
 The Twitterverse is coming through with so much support for the teeny pup, and I definitely feel for each and every one of their responses.